heya/defer/README.md

 * `submitRead()` &mdash; submits a "read" task.
 All "read" tasks run as a single batch.
 * `submitWrite()` &mdash; submits a "write" task.
 All "write" tasks run as a single batch.

+First scheduled task of a certain type will run before the next scheduled task of the same type.

 ### `nextTick()`

 This procedure takes a single argument: a micro task as a procedure without arguments.
-It is queued, and scheduled to be run at a next time slice.
+It is queued, and scheduled to be run at the next time slice.

 ### `asap()`

 This procedure takes a single argument: a micro task as a procedure without arguments.
-It is added to a queue to be run, when tasks are executed &mdash;
-it can happen this time slice, or the next one.
+"Asap" tasks are meant to be run as soon as possible, but if the current time slice cannot be scheduled at the moment, an "asap" tasks is scheduled as a normal "next tick" task.
+There is no inherent precendence order between "asap" and "next tick" tasks scheduled for the same time slice &mdash; they can be run in any relative order.

 ### `submitRead()`

 This procedure takes a single argument: a micro task as a procedure without arguments.
-It is based on `asap()`, and queues "read" tasks to be run as a single batch.
+It queues "read" tasks to be run as a single batch this time slice or the next one.
+"Read" tasks are run before general and "write" tasks.

 ### `submitWrite()`

 This procedure takes a single argument: a micro task as a procedure without arguments.
-It is based on `asap()`, and queues "write" tasks to be run as a single batch.
+It queues "write" tasks to be run as a single batch this time slice, or the next one.
+"Write" tasks are run after "read" tasks and general tasks.

 # `defer-promise`